 Melissa instantly volunteered, moving over and taking a majority of Momo’s weight off to Kyoka.
 The taller girl could more easily handle Momo’s own height, as Tsuyu, still clad in the coat that Momo had made for her days ago, slowly shook her head, staring from the still babbling Momo to the faraway look in Izuku’s eyes.
 “Right, new rule.
 From now on, no letting both Izuku and Momo on the same night watch.”

 At that point, Kirishima and Mei came in and with Kirishima taking his place at the wheel, Izuku allowed himself to be pushed away by Tsuyu.
 Getting him into bed was a chore as always, made harder by the fact that his hand-eye coordination was not the best at the moment, given how much tea he and Momo had shared.
-But she was able to do so and even tuck Izuku in.
+But she was able to do so and even tucked Izuku in.
 The frog girl then watched as, within a few seconds, his eyes had closed, and he was dead to the world.

 Kyoka rejoined the others after doing the same to Momo with Melissa’s help, blushing still brighter than before at the fact that Momo had basically been trying to pull off her own clothing even as she was pushed back onto the bed.
 The moment Momo’s back hit the mattress, the girl was out like a light, leaving her half undressed, her bare abs and underboob visible for Kyoka’s perusal.